jiko/stopabadcure/_posts/2013-10-14-proponents-lack-passion.md

 layout: post
 tags: lead
 published: true
-title: Tax proponents' sales-tax pitch lacks passion
+title: Tax proponents' pitch lacks passion
 ---

 On Monday night, Oct.
 14, I listened, for the fourth time in the last few three weeks, to proponents of the half-cent, medical-research sales tax make their sales pitch at a public meeting.